cannatag/ldap3/docs/manual/source/tutorial.rst

 Database Operations
 ===================

+.. warning:: Abstraction Layer: the LDAP operation are clumsy and hard-to-use because reflect the old-age idea that most expensive operations
+    should be done on the client to not cluttering and hogging the server with unneeded elaborations. ldap3 includes a full-functional **Abstraction
+    Layer** that let you interact with the DIT in a modern and pythonic way.
+With the Abstraction Layer you shouldn't need to issue any
+    LDAP operation at all.

 As any system that stores data, LDAP lets you perform the standard CRUD (Create, Read, Update, Delete) operations, but their usage is someway rudimentary.
 Again, if you think of the intended use of the original DAP protocol (storing key-values pairs related to an entry in a phone directory) this makes sense: an entry is written once, seldom modified, and eventually deleted, so the create (**Add** in LDAP), update (**Modify** or **ModifyDn**) and delete (**Delete**) operations have a very basic usage while the Read (**Search**) operation is richer in options, but lacks many capabilities you would expect in a modern query language (as 1 to N relationship, joining views, or server data manipulation).
 Nonetheless almost everything you can do in a modern database can be equally done with LDAP.
-Furthermore consider that even if an LDAP server can be accessed by multiple clients simultaneously, the LDAP protocol itself has no notion of "transaction", so if you want to issue multiple Add or Modify operations in an atomic way (to keep your data consistent), you must investigate the extended operations of the specific LDAP server you're connecting to to check if it supports transactions for multiple operations.
+Furthermore consider that even if an LDAP server can be accessed by multiple clients simultaneously, the LDAP protocol itself has no notion of "transaction", so if you want to issue multiple Add or Modify operations in an atomic way (to keep data consistent), you must investigate the extended operations of the specific LDAP server you're connecting to to check if it provides transactions for multiple operations via Controls or Extended operations.

-.. note:: Synchronous vs Asynchronous
+.. note:: Synchronous vs Asynchronous: you can submit operations to the server in two different ways: **synchronous** mode and **asynchronous**
-    You can submit operations to the server in two different ways: **synchronous** mode and **asynchronous** mode.
-While in the former mode you send the request and wait for the response, in the latter mode the ldap3 library constantly listens to the server (it uses one independent thread for each connection).
+    mode.
+While with the former you send the request and immediately get the response, in the latter the ldap3 library constantly listens to the server (it uses one independent thread for each connection).
 When you send a request you must store its *message id* (a unique number that ldap3 stamps on every message of your LDAP session) in your code so you can later query the Connection object for the relevant response when it's ready.
 You'll probably stick with the synchronous mode, because nowadays LDAP servers are fast to respond, but the asynchronous mode is still useful if your program is event-driven (maybe using an asynchronous event loop).

     ldap3 supports both of this models with its different *communication strategies*.